Climate-Invariant Machine Learning: Results

-In this section, we show that ``climate-invariant’’ models learn mappings that are valid across climates and geographies, especially in conjunction with BN and DP layers.
+In this section, we show that climate-invariant models learn mappings that are valid across climates and configurations, and that their efficacy improves when used in conjunction with ML regularization techniques like BN and DP layers.

-Tab~\ref{tab:Results} shows the MSE of ML models trained in three different datasets, and evaluated over their training sets, validation sets, and over test sets of different temperature and geography.
-As discussed previously, ``climate-invariant'' NNs (NN CI) generalize better to warmer climates than ``brute-force'' NNs (NN BF).
-We can go one step further by examining learning curves, defined as the MSE of an ML model at the end of each epoch \footnote{One epoch corresponds to the ML model being fed the entire training set once}.
-Impressively, the learning curve of the ``climate-invariant’’ NN trained in the cold aquaplanet but tested in the warm aquaplanet (starred blue line in Fig~S5a) is mostly decreasing, which is a key result of this manuscript: \textit{``climate-invariant’’ NNs are able to continuously learn about subgrid thermodynamics in the warm aquaplanet as they are trained in the cold aquaplanet}.
-In contrast, the ``brute-force’’ NN trained in the cold aquaplanet but tested in the warm aquaplanet makes extremely large generalization errors, which worsen as the model is trained in the cold aquaplanet (see SI D2 for details).
+Fig~\ref{tab:Results} shows the MSE of ML models trained in three different datasets, and evaluated over their training and validation sets, and over test sets of different temperature and configuration.
+As discussed previously, climate-invariant NNs (NN CI) generalize better to warmer climates than raw-data NNs (NN RD).
+We go one step further by examining learning curves, defined as the MSE of an ML model at the end of each epoch during training (One epoch corresponds to the ML model being fed the entire training set once).
+Impressively, the learning curve of the climate-invariant NN trained in the cold aquaplanet but tested in the warm aquaplanet (starred blue line in Fig~S7a) is mostly decreasing, supporting this manuscript's key result: \textit{climate-invariant NNs continuously learn about subgrid thermodynamics in the warm aquaplanet as they are trained in the cold aquaplanet}.
+In contrast, the ``raw-data'' NN trained in the cold aquaplanet but tested in the warm aquaplanet makes extremely large generalization errors, which worsen as the model is trained in the cold aquaplanet (see SM D2 for details).

-\textit{``Climate-invariant’’ NNs also facilitate learning across geographies}, i.e., from the aquaplanet to the Earth-like simulations and vice-versa (see NN CI rows in Tab~\ref{tab:Results}). ``Climate-invariant’’ rescalings additionally improve the MLR baseline’s generalization ability, albeit less dramatically.
-This smaller improvement in MLR’s generalization abilities is linked to its relatively small number of free parameters, resulting in (1) ``brute-force’’ MLRs generalizing better than ``brute-force’’ NNs; and (2) MLRs having lower representation power and fitting their training sets less well, limiting the maximal accuracy of ``climate-invariant’’ MLRs on test sets.
+\textit{Climate-invariant NNs also facilitate learning across configurations}, i.e., from the aquaplanet to the Earth-like simulations and vice-versa (see NN CI rows in Fig~\ref{tab:Results}).
+Climate-invariant transformations additionally improve the MLR baseline’s generalization ability, albeit less dramatically.
+This smaller improvement in MLR’s generalization abilities is linked to its relatively small number of trainable parameters, resulting in (1) ``raw-data'' MLRs generalizing better than ``raw-data'' NNs; and (2) MLRs having lower descriptiveness and fitting their training sets less well, limiting the maximal accuracy of climate-invariant MLRs on test sets.